 History

-Our school was named in honor of Mr. Chester W. Taylor, Jr. Mr. Taylor spent more than 40 years in education.
-His career began at Pasco High School in Dade City, Florida.
-After teaching business classes there, he was elected Superintendent of the Pasco County District Schools in 1956.
-He left his post in 1972 to become dean of the off-campus programs at Saint Leo University, which was founded in 1889.
-He retired in 1988.
+Our school is proudly named in honor of Mr. Chester W. Taylor, Jr., who dedicated over 40 years to the field of education.
+His career began at Pasco High School in Dade City, Florida, where he taught business classes.
+In 1956, he was elected Superintendent of Pasco County Schools, a position he held with distinction until 1972.
+He then continued his service to education as the dean of off-campus programs at Saint Leo University, founded in 1889, until his retirement in 1988.